edzaga/sql-course/sql-course-en/lectures/week2/lecture8.rst

 Pay attention!
 We have to take into account that there is in both tables an employee with the same name "Svendson, Stephen".
 However, in the output we only name one.
-If you want them to appear use "UNION ALL":
+If you want them to appear use :sql:`UNION ALL`:

 .. code-block:: sql